Listed below are some of our most commonly asked questions.

 Full day tours last from 9 a.m. to 4 p.m.

-We have capacity for 20 people on a single tour.
+We have capacity for 18 people on a single tour.
+Very large group rates can be negotiated in advance.

-We guide no matter the weather, however we can’t offer a refund if the weather isn’t to your liking.
+We guide no matter the weather, however we can’t offer a refund if the weather or conditions aren’t to your liking.
 Such is the nature of our outings in the mountains!
+However, if the weather is too dangerous- due to cold, wind, snow or a combination, we will cancel your trip for a full refund.

 Our guides are very fit and can take you as far and fast as you want to go.

-Yes, we rent cross country ski boots, mountain boots and 40-50 liter packs to our guests.
+Yes, we rent cross country ski boots, skis, poles, mountain boots and day packs to our guests at no additional charge.

-Our guides are certified in Outdoor Emergency Care, Avalanche Safety, Mountain Travel and Rescue, in addition to having decades of experience in the wilds of our area.
-They are skiers, climbers and general adventurers with a passion for showing people the beauty of our area through sport.
+Our guides are certified in Outdoor Emergency Care, Avalanche Safety, Mountain Travel and Rescue, in addition to having decades of experience in the local backcountry.
+They are skiers, climbers and general adventurers with a passion for showing people the beauty of the area through sport.
+Check out our guides page for more information about our crew.

 Popular winter options include downhill skiing, skate skiing, dog sledding and snowmobiling.

-Summer options abound, with whitewater rafting/kayaking, fishing, horseback riding and zip lining, just to name a few.
+Summer options abound, with whitewater rafting/kayaking, fishing, mountain biking, horseback riding and zip lining, just to name a few.